setastart/GalaxiaEditor/documentation/draft.md

 - Use unique names for columns to be joined

 - select: first column of every table must be the primary key.
-    - naming: pages -> pageId, events -> eventId, etc.
+    - naming: page -> pageId, event -> eventId, etc.
     - this key will be used to build the php array that contains the data.

 - special column name prefixes: